WICG/bfcache-not-restored-reason/NotRestoredReason.md

 We would like to make it possible for sites to collect information on why BFCache is not used on a history navigation, so that they can take actions on each reason and make their page BFCache compatible.

+## Goals

+*   Provide a way to gather data as to why a page is not served from BFCache on a history navigation.
+*   Provide an easy way to debug a website and make it BFCache compatible.

+## Non-goals

+*   Provide a way to disable BFCache.

 ## Developers requirements